-Is there a monkeypox vaccine indicated for use in children and adolescents and how do I obtain it for my patients?
+Is there a mpox vaccine indicated for use in children and adolescents and how do I obtain it for my patients?

-There is currently no monkeypox vaccine available for administration to children and adolescents.
-However, there is a vaccine available to individuals < 18 years who have been exposed to monkeypox (ie, JYNNEOS vaccine for post-exposure prophylaxis,) under expanded use authorization issued by the Food and Drug Administration.
+There is a vaccine available to individuals < 18 years who have been exposed to mpox (ie, JYNNEOS vaccine for post-exposure prophylaxis,) under expanded use authorization issued by the Food and Drug Administration.
 Jynneos is administered to individuals (age <18 years of age) subcutaneously.
 The vaccine should not be administered intradermally in individuals <18 years of age.
 Clinicians should discuss the use of vaccine in a child or adolescent as post-exposure prophylaxis with the state or local health department.

-How can I protect myself and other members of the practice team from monkeypox?
+How can I protect myself and other members of the practice team from mpox?

 Currently, vaccination is not recommended for most health care workers.
-CDC recommends that people whose jobs (clinical or research laboratories and certain health care and public health team members) may expose them to orthopoxviruses, such as monkeypox, receive either JYNNEOS or ACAM2000 vaccine.
+CDC recommends that people whose jobs (clinical or research laboratories and certain health care and public health team members) may expose them to orthopoxviruses, such as mpox, receive either JYNNEOS or ACAM2000 vaccine.

-Health care workers should utilize the following personal protective equipment (PPE) when caring for a patient with suspected or confirmed monkeypox infection: gown, gloves, eye protection and N95 (or comparable) respirator.
+Health care workers should utilize the following personal protective equipment (PPE) when caring for a patient with suspected or confirmed mpox infection: gown, gloves, eye protection and N95 (or comparable) respirator.

 Is post-exposure prophylaxis recommended for health care workers who have been exposed to monkeypox?

-Health care workers who have unprotected, high risk contact with patients with monkeypox may be eligible for post-exposure prophylaxis in consultation with public health authorities.
-Post-exposure prophylaxis involves receipt of vaccine, optimally within 4 days of exposure.
-Transmission of monkeypox virus from patients to health care workers has not occurred to date in this outbreak, lending support to the recommendation for post-exposure prophylaxis as the primary means for protecting health care workers.
+Health care workers who have unprotected, high risk contact with patients with mpox may be eligible for post-exposure prophylaxis in consultation with public health authorities.
+Post-exposure prophylaxis involves receipt of vaccine, optimally within 4 days of exposure, although it can be given up to 2 weeks from exposure.

-What is the guidance for newborns in hospitals who may have been exposed to monkeypox during and after delivery?
+What is the guidance for newborns in hospitals who may have been exposed to mpox during and after delivery?